Tiago-Figueiredo-S/primeiros-passos-cypress/README.md

 ```
 > "NOTE"
 >
-it is necessary to have "node" installed
+it is necessary to have 'node' installed